 Figure 2 shows a simplified view of the main components of the vRAN stack.
-Most of today's vRAN deployments, such as Rakuten Mobile [23], Vodafone [24] and Deutsche Telekom [9] are based on CPUs running Intel's FlexRAN PHY software.
-We target these architectures, although our design also applies to other hardware architectures (e.g., DSPs, FPGAs, or GPUs).
+Most of today's vRAN deployments, such as Rakuten Mobile [18], Vodafone [21] and Deutsche Telekom [6] are based on CPUs running Intel's FlexRAN PHY software.
+We target these architectures, although our design also applies to others (e.g., DSPs, FPGAs, or GPUs).